We offer bonding for rabbits and guineas here at the rescue, to ensure we find the perfect match for each pet.

 If one or more of your rabbits are being adopted from the rescue, the bonding fee is £7 per night for a pair with an additional £1 per night per extra bun.

-If none of your rabbits have been adopted from us, it will be £10 per night for a pair and an additional £1 per night per extra bun.
+* THIS SERVICE IS CURRENTLY NOT AVAILABLE **If none of your rabbits have been adopted from us, it will be £10 per night for a pair and an additional £1 per night per extra bun.

 The garage we use for bonding is not usually heated, but this can be provided for indoor buns, at an additional cost of £5 per week.
+If make sure to mention this when booking in.
+Thank you.

 The minimum stay, provided we are making positive progress is 7 nights.